Milkshake: Terminology

 Terminology around the distinction between a milkshake that uses ice cream and other forms of flavored milk varies regionally.
 An ice cream-based milkshake may be called a thick shake to distinguish it.
-In parts of New England and eastern Canada, the name frappe (/fræp/ FRAP) is used; in Rhode Island specifically, they may be called cabinets, as in the "coffee cabinet".
+In parts of New England and eastern Canada, the name frappe (/fræp/ FRAP) is used, with the term milkshake sometimes reserved for shaken milk drinks without ice cream; in Rhode Island specifically, they may be called cabinets, as in the "coffee cabinet".
 A milkshake containing malted milk powder is sometimes called a malt.
 The term concrete is used for particularly thick milkshakes that do not spill when turned upside down, such as those offered by the restaurant chain Culver's.

 In some jurisdictions there are legal requirements about what can be called a "milkshake", such as requirements for the percentage presence of milk fat and non-fat milk solids.
 Because of this, it is common for restaurants to avoid using the term "milkshake" to refer to their products, such as simply calling them "shakes" rather than "milkshakes".
 Fast food restaurants that do not refer to their similar products as "milkshakes" include Wendy's (which calls their product a "Frosty"), Burger King, Dairy Queen, Del Taco, McDonald's, Shake Shack, and Sonic Drive-In.